-In the run-up to Christmas we're looking at the best seasonal movies decade by decade.
+Since it's Christmastime, we're looking at the best seasonal movies decade by decade.

 Some of these Christmas movies you'll know well while others you may not have seen or heard of.
 In either case, we'll be giving you tons of suggestions for what to watch over the coming weeks.

-In the past eight years we've had some lovely modern Christmas classics.
+In the past decade we've had some lovely modern Christmas classics.
 We could have gone for adult comedies with the likes of 'Daddy's Home 2' and 'A Bad Moms Christmas' proving hits.
 Christmas horrors, like 'Krampus' and 'Rare Exports', have also been welcomed by audiences.
 However, we chose the jollier movies on offer instead.

 'The Man Who Invented Christmas'